 Henry fumbled his way through the remainder of the questionnaire, racking his brain in vain for any life factor of his own choosing that could remotely qualify as a “style."

 “I’m not gay,” he said.
 “I’m super hetero.
 So that wasn’t an option.
-Not to mention, it’s not really a choice.”
+Not to mention, I didn't choose it.
+I was born digging babes.”

 In the end, the best Henry could come up with was that he doesn’t smoke.
 “That’s fashionable these days, right?”
 He rolled his eyes at himself and shook his head.
 “Weak, I know.
 But that's all I’ve got.”